silvhua/ChatGPT-sentiment-analysis/README.md

 The literal meaning of "vicious" has a negative tone, but in this context, it is evident that the commenter is joking: They don't actually think that the person who wrote the post is mean, just that the poster is reminding them about the unfortunate truth about something people enjoy.

-Here's another example where ChatGPT was likely wrong about the main emotion:
+Here's another example where GPT 3.5 was likely wrong about the main emotion:

 <details>